mwat56/Nele/README.md

     Most options can be set in an INI file to keep he commandline short ;-)

-    With all file- and directory-names make sure that they're readable, and at least the 'post' folder must be writeable for the user running this program to store the postings.

     $ _

 However, to just run the program you'll usually don't need any of those options to input on the commandline.